kyma-project/cli/docs/extensibility/create-extension.md

     resource cm-from-extension applied
     ```

-5. Extend the `create` command with resource-oriented features
+5. Extend the `create` command with resource-oriented features.

     Use [flags and args](./inputs.md#arguments-and-flags) to collect the defined name, namespace, and data from the user and pass them to the `resource_create` action using configuration under the `with` field using [Go templates](./inputs.md#go-templates) and the available [custom functions](./actions.md#custom-functions):